jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/buffer-overflow-0-1.md

 - ctf
 - pico22
 - pwn
-description: "Writeup for the picoCTF 2022 pwn challenges \"Buffer overflow 0/1\"."
+description: "Learn how to exploit vulnerable C functions to break the program, eventually controlling the flow of code execution!
+This is a writeup for the picoCTF 2022 binary/pwn challenges \"Buffer overflow 0/1\"."
 permalink: ctfs/pico22/pwn/buffer-overflow-0-1/
 thumbnail: https://enscribe.dev/asset/banner/banner-ctfs.png
 ---